top of page

 • Account approval process can take longer for new businesses

 If you’re a small business owner looking for unlimited transactions and strong credit card options, Capital One’s Business Banking is a great choice.
-It offers two account types, Business Basic Checking and Business Enhanced Checking, both designed for digital-first businesses that need flexibility without strict transaction limits.
+It offers two account types: Business Basic Checking and Business Enhanced Checking.
+Both are designed for digital-first businesses that need flexibility without strict transaction limits.

 Both accounts include unlimited free digital transactions, which is rare among traditional banks.
 The Basic account suits smaller businesses, while the Unlimited account works better for higher-volume operations that handle more cash or transfers.

-Capital One also offers a wide ATM network, free overdraft protection, and a highly rated mobile banking app with smart tools like the built-in AI assistant, Eno, for managing expenses and payments.
-The bank’s business credit cards, including cash back and travel rewards options, integrate seamlessly with the account, making it easy to manage both banking and credit in one place.
+Capital One also offers a wide ATM network, free overdraft protection, and a highly rated mobile banking app.
+The app includes smart tools like the built-in AI assistant, Eno, for managing expenses and payments.
+The bank’s business credit cards, including cash back and travel rewards options, integrate seamlessly with the account.
+This makes it easy to manage both banking and credit in one place.

 Pros: